TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 2/Exodus 2.19.md

 ---

-And they said, An Egyptian delivered us out of the hand of the shepherds, and moreover he drew water for us, and watered the flock.
+They said, "An Egyptian delivered us out of the hand of the shepherds, and moreover he drew water for us, and watered the flock."